voku/HtmlMin/README.md

 ### Description

 HtmlMin is a fast and very easy to use PHP library that minifies given HTML5 source by removing extra whitespaces, comments and other unneeded characters without breaking the content structure.
 As a result pages become smaller in size and load faster.
-It will also prepare the HTML for better gzip results, by re-ranging (sort alphabetical) attributes and css-class-names.
+It will also prepare the HTML for better gzip results, by rearranging (sort alphabetical) attributes and css-class-names.

 ### Install via "composer require"